Tom Boers, MT

 Lori is a native of Dalton, Georgia.
 She attended Carson Newman College, in Jefferson City, TN where she obtained her degree in Exercise Science while playing four years of collegiate tennis.
 After graduating Lori worked as an Exercise Physiologist and Tennis Professional at Bradley Wellness Center until 1995.
-Lori attended Medical College of Georgia, in Augusta, and graduated from the School of Physical Therapy with a Masters degree in 1998.
-Lori began her career as an outpatient physical Therapist in South Carolina where she spent over 15 years in treating musculoskeletal issues with an intense focus on spine rehabilitation.
+Lori attended Medical College of Georgia, in Augusta, and graduated from the School of Physical Therapy with a Master’s degree in 1998.
+Lori began her career as an outpatient physical therapist in South Carolina where she spent over 15 years in treating musculoskeletal issues with an intense focus on spine rehabilitation.
 Lori has worked for Hamilton Medical Center since 2015 with Tom Boers, PT, MT for manual therapy and spine rehab.

 JT is a graduate of Berry College in Rome, GA.
 He is a decorated golf professional with an extensive and impressive background.
 His experiences include coaching positions at Clemson University, Tulane University, and Georgia Southern University.
-JT instructs in all areas from full golf swing analysis, short game instruction including chipping/pitching, bunker, putting, on-course simulation work, tournament preparation, practice plans, tournament scheduling, and junior, college or professional golf development.
+JT instructs in all areas from full golf swing analysis, short game instruction including chipping/pitching, bunker, putting, on-course simulation work, tournament preparation, practice plans, tournament schedule, and junior, college or professional golf development.